 1. Understand Your Loans

 Start by understanding the details of your student loans.
 Gather information on interest rates, repayment terms, and any specific repayment options or benefits associated with your loans.
-Know whether you have federal or private loans, as repayment options and benefits may differ between the two.
+Knowing whether you have federal or private loans will help you choose the right tools, such as a student loan statement tracker.

 2. Create a Repayment Plan